-- (1) the appropriate payor in the chain of payment (the "Withholding Agent") has received prior to payment in the year in which such payment occurs, or in either of the two preceding years, a statement signed by you under penalties of perjury that certifies that you are not a U.S. Person and provides your name, address and taxpayer identification number, if any; - (2) the Withholding Agent and all intermediaries between you and the Withholding Agent do not know or have reason to know that your non-U.S. beneficial ownership statement is false; and - (3) you are not (a) a bank that receives payments on the Notes that are described in Section 881(c)(3)(A) of the Code, (b) a 10% shareholder of Fannie Mae within the meaning of Section 871(h)(3)(B) of the Code, or (c) a "controlled foreign corporation" related to Fannie Mae within the meaning of Section 881(c)(3)(C) of the Code.
+(1) the appropriate payor in the chain of payment (the "Withholding Agent") has received prior to payment in the year in which such payment occurs, or in either of the two preceding years, a statement signed by you under penalties of perjury that certifies that you are not a U.S. Person and provides your name, address and taxpayer identification number, if any;

+(2) the Withholding Agent and all intermediaries between you and the Withholding Agent do not know or have reason to know that your non-U.S. beneficial ownership statement is false; and

+(3) you are not (a) a bank that receives payments on the Notes that are described in Section 881(c)(3)(A) of the Code, (b) a 10% shareholder of Fannie Mae within the meaning of Section 871(h)(3)(B) of the Code, or (c) a "controlled foreign corporation" related to Fannie Mae within the meaning of Section 881(c)(3)(C) of the Code.

 In addition, the portfolio interest exemption will not apply if the interest payable on the Notes is determined by reference to any receipts, sales or other cash flow of Fannie Mae or a related person, the income or profits of Fannie Mae or a related person, or a change in value of any property of Fannie Mae or a related person, or any other item specified in Section 871(h)(4)(A) of the Code.
-While Fannie Mae has guaranteed all of the loans in the Reference Pool (and may also own some of the loans), this exclusion from the portfolio interest exemption will not apply because payments on the Notes are determined by reference to calculated losses on the Reference Obligations in the related Loan Group and not by reference to actual losses.
-Because there will be meaningful differences between the calculated losses and actual losses on the Reference Obligations in the related Loan Group, the amount of interest payments on the Notes will not be determined by reference to a change in value of any property of Fannie Mae or any of the other items specified above.
+While Fannie Mae has guaranteed all of the loans in the Reference Pool (and may also own some of the loans), this exclusion from the portfolio interest exemption will not apply because the amount of interest payments on the Notes will not be determined by reference to a change in value of any property of Fannie Mae or any of the other items specified above.